Has Social Media Made Parties Less Fun? The Answer Is Complicated

 Advertisement

-While this setup is ideal for a just-out-of-college apartment rager, with the budget to match, as millennials are creeping ever closer to middle age (I’m sorry), the ways in which we’re pimping out our parties have similarly advanced.
-Over-the-top gender-reveal antics, restaurant birthday parties with personalized menus, and apartment parties with custom cocktails: We’re looking at you.
+While this setup is ideal for a just-out-of-school Skins-esque rave, with the budget to match, as millennials are creeping ever closer to middle age (I’m sorry), the ways in which we’re pimping out our parties have similarly advanced.
+Over-the-top gender-reveal antics, restaurant birthday parties with personalised menus, and apartment parties with custom cocktails: We’re looking at you.

 “Before social media and the internet, we were limited to the world we live in,” says Jessica Latham, a former Vanity Fair events director who recently founded a modern party-rental company called Social Studies.
 Latham believes this can be a positive thing in terms of fostering creativity and ambition.
 “But,” she counters, “to some extent, it also creates a desire for things we don’t have; a need to switch things up in a way that maybe we weren’t before.”